jameshiew/geometric-prefix-sketch-gpt-5/IMPLEMENTATION.md

 - **Configurable promotion depth:** currently a constant (`PROMOTION_DEPTH = 4`).
 DESIGN.md suggests adapting it; this is future work.
 - **Alternate alphabets / arenas:** the trie stores `Vec<u8>` for edge labels and allocates per insertion.
 Switching to arenas or slices would reduce fragmentation but adds complexity.
-- **Advanced heavy-hitter logic (e.g., Count-Min per node):** the current Misra-Gries summary is simple but sufficient for small `k`.
+- **Advanced heavy-hitter logic (e.g., Count-Min per node):** the current truncate-to-`k` compactor is simple but sufficient for small `k`.
 - **Precision safeguards:** for very deep prefixes (depth > ~40) the inclusion probability underflows toward `f64::MIN_POSITIVE`.
-DESIGN.md hints at using arbitrary precision or per-depth scaling tables; presently we clamp to `MIN_POSITIVE`, which inflates variance but keeps numbers finite.
+DESIGN.md hints at using arbitrary precision or per-depth scaling tables; presently we clamp to `MIN_POSITIVE`, which inflates variance but keeps numbers finite, and we cap the precomputed inclusion table at 200 000 depths so high-`α` sketches cannot allocate unbounded memory (deeper levels are treated as `q = 0`).

 ## Justifications / trade-offs